 \subsection{$Planck$ CMB lensing}

 The second ingredient in our analysis is the $Planck$ CMB lensing potential map.
-We use the $Planck$ PR4 reconstruction of the CMB lensing potential \citep{Carron_2022}, obtained from the $Planck$ NPIPE temperature and polarization maps \citep{2020}.
-In particular, we use the minimum-variance estimate from temperature and polarization, after mean-field subtraction of the lensing convergence.
-This latest release of CMB lensing maps improves the noise with respect to the previous $Planck$ PR3 maps \citep{1807.06209}; and in particular, the large scale noise is lower and the mean-field is better understood thanks to the use of a larger number of simulations.
-The maps and the mask are publicly available\footnote{\url{https://github.com/carronj/planck\_PR4\_lensing/releases/tag/Data}}.
+We used the $Planck$ PR4 reconstruction of the CMB lensing potential \citep{Carron_2022}, obtained from $Planck$ NPIPE temperature and polarization maps \citep{2020}.
+In particular, we used the minimum-variance estimate from these maps, after mean-field subtraction of the lensing convergence.
+This latest release of the CMB lensing maps improves the noise from previous $Planck$ PR3 maps \citep{1807.06209}.
+In particular, the large-scale noise is lower, and the mean-field is better understood thanks to the use of a larger number of simulations.
+The maps and mask are publicly available\footnote{\url{https://github.com/carronj/planck\_PR4\_lensing/releases/tag/Data}}.

 Note that the CMB lensing map does not include the Monte Carlo multiplicative correction applied in \cite{Carron_2022}.
-We compute this correction based on simulations as in \cite{fabbian2025} using mode decoupled pseudo-$C_\ell$, and apply the result as a multiplicative correction to the measured cross-correlations with the CMB lensing power spectra, $C_\ell^{\kappa g}$ and $C_\ell^{\kappa z}$.
+We computed this correction based on the simulations in \cite{fabbian2025} using mode decoupled pseudo-$C_\ell$ and applied the result as a multiplicative correction to the measured cross-correlations with the CMB lensing power spectra, $C_\ell^{\kappa g}$ and $C_\ell^{\kappa z}$.
 This correction cannot be applied in a general way, since it depends on the footprint mask for each tracer involved in the analysis due to local variations of the normalization.
-The order of this correction is generally $\lesssim$ 5\%, but it is larger ($\gtrsim$10\%) for the lowest multipoles, having for this reason a non-negligible impact on the $f_{\rm NL}$ measurement.
+The order of this correction is generally $\lesssim$ 5\%; however, it is greater ($\gtrsim$10\%) for the lowest multipoles, since -- for this reason -- it has a nonnegligible impact on the $f_{\rm NL}$ measurement.